of Oriental cloisonne and the production of it's 'free standing' objects is a surprising one. The art of cloisonne was commonly

 According to the most recent reference

-pages here from the New York Harper's Magazine dating 1879 to show what the consensus was at the time regarding Oriental cloisonne
+the New York Harper's Magazine dating 1879 to show what the consensus was at the time regarding Oriental cloisonne pieces.

-pieces.
-The images are also very informative as they date the style and design of Chinese and Japanese cloisonne pieces available
+The images are also very informative as they date the style and design of Chinese and Japanese cloisonne items available on

-on the market in 1879 and before.
-(There are errors in the text, no sources of information were identified.)
+the market in 1879 and before.
+(There are a few errors in the text.
+No source of information was identified.)

-1880 to 1937: China continued it's mass-production to the West, with many of their villages and towns involved in the
+From 1880 to 1937: China continued it's mass-production to the West, with many of their villages and towns involved in

 decorations, applied to similar copper bodies: for the export of boxes, vases, jars, bowls, trays, dinnerware and